Regardless of whether this is your first or fourth child, you’re still going to have to look up the newborn checkup schedule when your baby arrives.

 Two week baby appointment tips

 - Log your baby’s eating and sleeping habits if possible.
 If a problem does arise, this is a great way for you to have a big picture of your baby’s habits.
-Trust me – as a sleep-deprived new momma, this ISN’T something you’ll be able to remember unless you write it down.
+Trust me – as a sleep-deprived new mama, this ISN’T something you’ll be able to remember unless you write it down

 One month baby check up